robotics-upo/G-EDF/README.md

 > [!NOTE]
-> The localization system based on this mapping representation is available at: [G-EDF-Loc](https://github.com/robotics-upo/G-EDF-Loc).
+> The localization system based on this mapping representation is available at [G-EDF-Loc](https://github.com/robotics-upo/G-EDF-Loc).

 <br>